schoolofdevops/ultimate-ansible-bootcamp/chapters/playbooks.md

 **Problem Statement**

-You have to create a playbook which will
+You have to create a playbook to configure all linux  systems  which will
   * create a admin user with uid 5001
   * remove  user dojo
   * install tree  utility